Qiaoyf96/ASC/README.md

 # ASC

-This is the code and data repository for the paper **Threshold-driven pruning with segmented maximum term weights for approximate cluster-based sparse retrieval** by Joel Mackenzie, Matthias Petri, and Alistair Moffat.
+This is the code and data repository for the paper **Threshold-driven pruning with segmented maximum term weights for approximate cluster-based sparse retrieval** by Yifan Qiao, Parker Carlson, Shanxiu He, Yingrui Yang, and Tao Yang.

 The code is forked from and build upon [PISA](https://github.com/pisa-engine/pisa).